prophix-cloud/cloudshell/README.md

 open into a Powershell session by default.
 You'll likely want to change the default to Ubuntu.
 You can open terminal settings using the shortcut `CTRL + ,`.
 The setting will be under `Startup > Default Profile`.
 Change it to "Ubuntu 22.04.2 LTS".
-You may see a second entry with a similar name an a Linux penguin icon; ignore that one.
+You may see a second entry with a similar name and a Linux penguin icon; ignore that one.